peterpeerdeman/wercker-php-symfony/README.md

-# wercker-php-symfony
+# wercker-php-symfony2-npm
-Dockerfile for PHP/Symfony development using the Wercker EWOK stack.
+Dockerfile for PHP/Symfony2 development using the Wercker EWOK stack.

-Still very basic and inflexible, tailored to my personal needs.
-Uses "Europe/Amsterdam" as timezone in php.ini.
+Contains
+- PHP5.6
+- all extensions required to run symfony2
+- configured php.ini with locale
+- phpunit
+- nodejs

+## Credits
+Based on the wercker-php-symfony box by @reinoudk https://github.com/reinoudk/wercker-php-symfony